sashinpivotal/cnd-instructor-lab-notes/README.md

   local repository

 - Steps to follow
+  - Create a personal GitHub account (if you don't have one yet)
+  - Create "pal-tracker" repository
   - Make sure you have unzipped the `pal-tracker.zip` under `workspace` directory
-  - You have to have a GitHub account
-  - Create `pal-tracker` repository
   - Go to `pal-tracker` directory
   - Execute `git remote add origin <url>`
   - Execute `git push origin master --tags`

 #### Bootstrap the application

-- ??
+- ???
 It says to select JVM 11, yet the setup guide still points to JDK 8

 - After installation of JDK, IntellJ still does not list JDK 11 as one of the JDK options
   - After I set the JAVA_HOME to JDK 11 and restarted the IDE,